ayushman101/8086-Assembly-Programs/README.md

       Now for this program we are NOT taking any input

 2. 8086 ALP to count the number of words in the given string.
+3. 8086 ALP to toggle the case of characters in the given string.
+      If the case is capital then the ascii value would lie below 97 and we will add 32 to the this value to make it small.

+      Similarly if the ascii value is more than or equal to 97 then it is small and we will sub 32 to this value to make it capital.